MorpheusAIs/Docs/Security Audit Reports/Bug Bounty Program.md

 **Last updated: 2026-08-07.** All addresses below were read from chain on that date.
 Report against the address in the "Address" column; where that address is a proxy or a diamond, its current implementation or facet code is in scope through it.

+**Scope is address _and_ chain.** Several in-scope addresses are deterministic deployment twins: the same address hosts a different contract on a different chain.
+For example `0xE30279b79392AEfF7fDf1883C23d52eBA9D88A75` is the ProviderRegistry facet on Base and the RewardPool implementation on Ethereum Mainnet.
+Pin the chain as well as the address, and state both in your report.

 ### Ethereum Mainnet — Capital

 | Contract | Address | Type |